maddigits/maddigits.github.com/_posts/2013-09-18-twitter-drops-ruby-bullshit.md

 performance using Lucene and Java.
 The post is OK.
 The arguments are right.
 Your interpretation may be wrong.

 People like to generalize things.
-It's like "Twitter says they get more performance with Java, so, Ruby sucks", which is not correct.
-If it was, maybe you can also use PHP, since Facebook uses it and it work for them.
+Like "Twitter says they get more performance with Java, so, Ruby sucks", which is not correct.
+If it was, maybe you could also use PHP, since Facebook uses it and it works for them.

 ## Scalability isn't everything